Dogger Bank: Wind farm and wind power hub

-The Dogger Bank was selected for offshore wind farms because it is far away from shore, avoiding complaints about the visual impact of wind turbines, yet the water is shallow enough for traditional fixed foundation wind turbine designs.
+The Dogger Bank was selected for offshore wind farms because it is far away from shore, avoiding complaints about the visual impact of wind turbines.
+Yet, the water is shallow enough for traditional fixed-foundation wind turbine designs.

 Fixed-foundation wind turbines are economically limited to maximum water depths of 40 to 50 m; at greater water depths new floating wind turbine designs are required, which currently cost significantly more to build.

 In January 2010, a licence to develop a wind farm on Dogger Bank was granted to Forewind Ltd, a consortium of developers.
-Originally projected to develop up to 9 gigawatts of power as part of a planned nine zone project of 32 gigawatts, the plan was later scaled down to a 7.2-gigawatt installation in agreement with the area's owner Crown Estates.
+Projected initially to generate up to 9 gigawatts of power as part of a planned nine zone project of 32 gigawatts, the plan was later scaled down to a 7.2-gigawatt installation in agreement with the area's owner Crown Estates.

-Construction was scheduled to start around 2014 at the earliest, but has been repeatedly postponed.
+Construction was scheduled to start around 2014 at the earliest but has been repeatedly postponed.

 Dutch, German, and Danish electrical grid operators are cooperating in a project to build a North Sea Wind Power Hub complex on one or more artificial islands to be constructed on Dogger Bank as part of a European system for sustainable electricity.
-At the North Seas Energy Forum in Brussels on 23 March 2017, Energinet.dk will sign a contract to work with the German and Dutch branches of TenneT; thereafter a feasibility study will be produced.
+At the North Seas Energy Forum in Brussels on 23 March 2017, Energinet.dk will sign a contract to work with the German and Dutch branches of TenneT; after that, a feasibility study will be produced.

+In popular culture

+The sea shanty "Sailing Over The Dogger Bank" is themed around the sandbank.
+It is also known for being heard in the SpongeBob SquarePants episode "Sailor Mouth".